nannau/ClimatExML/_sources/configuring.md

 # now you can run mlflow server commands!
 ```

-Next, and similarly to the remote MLflow setup, use an environment variable file to set up the MLflow environment variables from your training environment called `mlflow.env`.
+Next, and similarly to the remote MLflow setup, use an environment variable file to set up the MLflow environment variables from your training environment called `mlflow_env.sh`.
 This time we will change the variables to make more sense:

 ```bash
 export MLFLOW_SQLITE_DB_PATH='sqlite:////path/to/database.db'